ddelange/yt/README.md

 - Put [`yt`](yt/yt) in your path.

 ## Usage
+Some examples:
 - Type `yt -h` to print the following text and exit.
 - Type `yt` to download audio files for the (space separated) URL(s) fetched from clipboard.
+- Type `yt -v` for (max) 1080p mkv download.

 ```
 NAME
       yt - fine-tuning the use of youtube-dl.
 Download music or video from e.g.  YouTube,